-There are 160 countries on my list (I only include countries with at least 1 million residents; smaller countries are occasionally included), and I’ve managed to find food from almost 130 countries so far.
+There are roughly 160 countries on my list (I only include countries with at least 1 million residents; smaller countries are occasionally included), and I’ve managed to find food from around 130 countries so far.
 The last 30 countries?
 Not so easy.

 So at this point, the United Nations of Food blog is pretty much an overfed social experiment.
 Basically, I’ll try to find friendly individuals from the last 30 countries, and then I’ll try to get into their kitchens.